 The In-Network Family Deductible applies when two or more individuals are covered on the same Plan.
-For this Plan Year, the Family Deductible is \$3,000 and includes a \$2,800 embedded "Individual Family Member" Deductible.
-For a participant covered with one or more dependents, this Plan will pay benefits for eligible In-Network medical and prescription drug expenses for the entire family after the \$3,000 Family Deductible is met; or the Plan will pay benefits for one single family member who has met the \$2,800 "Individual Family Member" Deductible (under no circumstances will one single family member be required to pay more than \$2,800 toward the \$3,000 Family Deductible).
-The \$3,000 In-Network Family Deductible may be met by any combination of Eligible Medical Expenses from two or more covered individuals in the family.
-The Family Deductible (including "Individual Family Member" Deductible) accumulates separately for In-Network provider and Out-of-Network provider expenses.
+For this Plan Year, the Family Deductible is \$3,200.
+For a participant covered with one or more dependents, this Plan will pay benefits for eligible In-Network medical and prescription drug expenses for the entire family after the \$3,200 Family Deductible is met.
+The \$3,200 In-Network Family Deductible may be met by any combination of Eligible Medical Expenses from covered individuals in the family.
+The Family Deductible accumulates separately for In-Network provider and Out-of-Network provider expenses.
 Deductible credit is based on the date the medical or prescription drug expense is received by the Plan and not on the date of service.